SplatSDF: Boosting SDF-NeRF via Architecture-Level Fusion with Gaussian Splats: SplatSDF

-Figure~\ref{fig:dense_vs_surface} shows a qualitative comparison of the proposed strategy against a ``dense'' fusion via concatenation and MLP regression over both GS and SDF embeddings.
-The first row of Figure \ref{fig:dense_vs_surface} shows that the dense fusion approach (on the left) leads to bumpy surface artifacts.
-Our experiment shows that flipping signs of SDF match to where the surface artifacts happen, as shown in the second row.
-According to the density function in the second row, the flipping signs of SDF indicates where opacity $\sigma(\mathbf{x})$ is fused along the ray, which proves that erroneous GS were fused to cause wrong SDF.
-Such erroneous GS are commonly found further from the true surface.
-Thus, using the GS embedding at query points far from the surface will incorporate incorrect GS to embedding, contributing erroneous density.
-Such erroneous density has a greater impact in our case than in 2D RGB images (e.g. as in PointNeRF~\cite{pointnerf}), because the embeddings are directly used to predict the SDF in 3D, rather than its projection to an image.
+This simple replacement with GS embeddings near the surface at the anchor points leads to notable improvements in convergence speed and accuracy over SDF-NeRF without GS.
+Figure~\ref{fig:dense_vs_surface} shows a qualitative comparison of the proposed strategy against a `dense' fusion via concatenation and MLP regression over both GS and SDF embeddings.
+The first row of Figure \ref{fig:dense_vs_surface} shows that the dense fusion approach (left) leads to bumpy surface artifacts.
+Further analysis shows that the zero-crossings of the SDF (i.e. peaks of density) align with spurious Gaussians, as shown in the second row.
+This indicates that spurious Gaussians lead to errors in SDF.
+Thus, using the GS embedding at query points far from the surface incorporates spurious Gaussians to the embedding, contributing erroneous density.
+Although spurious Gaussians do not cause significant errors when projected to 2D images, they can cause errors in our SDF model as we fuse directly in 3D.
+Our sparse 3DGS fusion strategy mitigates this issue.